Dreamcast VGA ScanLines

-Please read my original ScanLine guide (will update once guide is migrated).
+Please read my original ScanLine guide.
 I had to make the board using the 74LS74 and 74LS125 chips (not the new HC versions of these chips), this was because the on-off-on switch to switch between odd-off-even scanlines doesn’t seem to work with the HC chips.

 Anyway, here’s a few photos and notes I made whilst doing it….

 I decided to mount my scanline generator in the area where I’ve put a red square, this meant I had to relocate a capacitor.
 If you have to do the same thing then take a note of which point the negative leg of the capacitor is soldered to.

 I originally decided to simply put the capacitor on the bottom of the circuit board, I thought there was room in my box for this, but turns out there wasn’t, so I had to attach it to some wire and route it to some spare space (hopefully you can see that in the photo of the casing above.